Repositorios-de-Estudio/ingles-kings-college-london/README.md

 5. Adjetivos de dos o más sílabas: Usar more o less
 6. Para irregulares no hay regla: ej good - better y bad - worse

+## Ejemplos

+* Ice cream is colder than tea
+* Gold is more expensive than silver
+* My phone is newer than your phone.
+* Football is better than cricket.
+* Books are more boring than films
+* Books are cheaper than computers
+*

 ***

 # NOTAS